umbraco/rfcs/cms/0011-block-data-structure.md

 ## Intended Audience

-The intended audience for this RFC is: technical users, developers & creators of packages.
+The intended audience for this RFC is:
+* Technical users
+* Developers
+* Package Developers

 ## Summary

-We would like to define a standard for storing structured data as a foundation for complex Umbraco editors, such as Grid-editor / DocType Grid Editor (DTGE) / LeBlender Editor, Nested / Stacked / Inner Content editors, etc.
+We would like to define a standard for storing structured data as a foundation for complex Umbraco editors, such as Grid Layouts / DocType Grid Editor (DTGE) / LeBlender Editor, Nested / Stacked / Inner Content editors, etc.

-This project has the codename [Proteus](https://en.wikipedia.org/wiki/Proteus), named after the Greek god whom was "capable to assume many forms"; and that is exactly what we want to achieve with this RFC.
+This project has the codename [Proteus](https://en.wikipedia.org/wiki/Proteus), named after the Greek god who was "capable to assume many forms"; and that is exactly what we want to achieve with this RFC.

 **The short term goals are:**
 - Standardise the way we utilise Umbraco elements (ElementTypes)
 - Provide a standard for separating content from presentation data within complex editors
-- Having a core framework for block manipulation to eventually implement packages like: Grid, Nested Content or other `PublishedElement` oriented packages (out-of-scope for this RFC)
+- Having a core framework for block manipulation to eventually implement packages like Grid Layouts, Nested Content or other `PublishedElement` oriented Property Editors (out-of-scope for this RFC)
 - Make sure that all the content is structured, easy to manipulate, predictable and indexed properly.

 **The long term goals are:**
-- Make the content of elements shareable, stored in database. (out-of-scope for this RFC)
+- Make the content of elements shareable, stored directly in the database as opposed to in JSON blobs. (out-of-scope for this RFC)
 - Use variants and segmentation (out-of-scope for this RFC)

 ## Motivation

-Currently there are many complex editors, both in Core and as community packages, that store complex data structures in their own way.
+Currently, there are many complex editors, both in Core and as community packages, that store complex data structures in their different ways.
 This makes the data more difficult to consume and re-use.
-Furthermore, design or implementation specific configuration is often mixed with the data, which restricts the flexibility and reusability of some editors (e.g. Grid).
+Furthermore, design or implementation specific configuration is often mixed with the data, which restricts the flexibility and reusability of some editors (e.g. Grid Layouts).

 The varying implementations result in equally varying developer experiences when utilising these editors.
 Having a common foundation for data storage means we can share common functionality across many parts of the CMS, and secure a more uniform developer experience.